NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 1. Acquire the latest weekly GP info csv file.
 This is emailed to the NHS App mailbox every Sunday - a member of the T2 or T3 support team will be able to access the latest.
 Rename the attachment from `gpinfo.csv` to `full_gpinfo.csv`.

 2. Replace `sjr-config/utils/gpinfocreation/data/full_gpinfo.csv` with the renamed emailed attachment.
-NB: full_gpinfo.csv file is used to create an updated gpinfo.csv after step 3 below.
+This is the input file for the bash script in step 3.

 3. From the root directory of nhsapp repo run
 	```bash